Mithraeum/mithraeum-core-public/docs/README.md

 ### UnitsPool.sol

 Units pool which related to its zone.
 Contains parameters and method to provide units pool capabilities.
-Tools is the currency you use in this pool.
+Ingot is the currency you use in this pool.

 ### Building.sol